chanzler/piwik-performance-monitor/README.md

 This plugin is inspired by the [piwik barometer plugin](https://github.com/halfdan/piwik-barometer-plugin) and uses a lightly modified jQuery-Dynameter (original by [Tzechiu Lei](http://tze1.com/dynameter/).

-## Documentation
+**This plugin should run fine with installations with up to 100.000 page impressions per day.
+If you run a very large piwik installation and have performance issues with this plugin, please contact me - there is a solution for this.
+I have it up and running in an installation with more than 5 million visits per day.**

-(Tested with piwik 2.4.1, but supposed to run with older versions)
+(Tested with piwik 2.5.0, but supposed to run with older versions)

+## Installation

+Install it via Piwik Marketplace OR install manually:

 1. Clone the plugin into the plugins directory of your Piwik installation.